 Basically, everywhere.
 But they favor marshes, wetlands, and forest meadows.
 You'll see them in your backyard if you don't live in a very urban area because your backyard is basically a meadow as far as lightning bugs are concerned.

 #7: Are Lightning Bugs Disappearing?

 Lightning bug populations are declining due to development of their natural habitats and light pollution making it more difficult for them to see each other's glow.

 Another good way to learn more about creatures like lightning bugs is to take high-level biology courses in high school.
 Before you make a decision to enroll in an AP or IB class, it's a good idea to learn more about them!
 Here's an overview of AP Biology, and here's a guide to IB Biology.

-If you’re applying to competitive colleges in order to major in biology, they'll be looking for advanced biology courses on your transcript (if your school offers them).
+If you're applying to competitive colleges in order to major in biology, they'll be looking for advanced biology courses on your transcript (if your school offers them).
 Here's everything you need to know about AP Bio (the test, not the show) and the IB Biology exam.

 Have friends who also need help with test prep?
 Share this article!